IKE Platform

 ws:feature-abandon — discard a feature branch

-Abandon a feature branch across all workspace subprojects.
+Abandon a feature branch across the whole working set.
 The draft variant previews what would be abandoned — which components, how many unmerged commits, what would be lost.
 The publish variant prompts for confirmation then executes the deletion.

 Components are processed in reverse topological order (downstream first) to avoid transient dependency issues.